UniMath/agda-unimath/src/simplicial-type-theory/directed-joins.lagda.md

     A ⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯⋯> A *▵ B.
 ```

-Equivalently, the lax join is the oriented pushout
+Equivalently, the standard directed join is the oriented pushout

 ```text
   A × B ------> B